ovh/docs/pages/platform/kubernetes-k8s/installing-cert-manager/guide.en-au.md

 "cert-manager.io/cluster-issuer": "letsencrypt-staging"
 </code></pre>

-Please refer to [How to install Ingress Nginx Controller](../installing-nginx-ingress/) tutorial for ingresses configuration.
+Please refer to [How to secure a Nginx Ingress with cert-manager on OVHcloud Managed Kubernetes](../securing-nginx-ingress-cert-manager/) tutorial for ingresses configuration.

 ## Go further